Find The Best Insurance

-Be sure to take an inventory of all of your personal belongings inside the home, value them, and calculate what it would cost to repair or replace your stuff if they’re damaged, destroyed, or stolen by a covered loss.
+Be sure to take an inventory of all of your personal belongings inside the home, value them, and calculate what it would cost to repair or replace your stuff in the event it’s damaged, destroyed, or burglarized.
 Most of the top home insurance companies will provide checklists, calculators, apps, and other resources to help you keep track of and protect your belongings.